Quickstart Guide#

 • ra, dec: Sky coordinates

-• flag_observed: Detection and clasification flag (1=detected & classified as a star, 0=not detected of not classified as a star)
+• lsst_yr1_flag_observed: Detection and classification flag (True=detected & classified as a star, False=not detected or not classified as a star)

 Next Steps#